rockysx27/AirlineTycoon/README.md

     * All cost will show up in plane repair cost total
     * Always rotate list of plane saldo for past 7 days
 * Consider also number of first class passengers for statistics
-* Do not show route utilization by defeated players
+* Do not show route utilization for defeated players
 * Fixed random crash (during checking of flight plans)
 * Bug fixed in calculation in maximum amount of stock that can be emitted
-    * Bug limited max amount of stock to around 2.1 Mio
+    * Bug limited max amount of stock to around 2.1 million
-    * Buffer overflow is fixed now, but the originally intended limit of 250 Mio. was changed to 2.5 Mio.
+    * Intger overflow is fixed now, but the originally intended limit of 250 million was changed to 2.5 million
-* Fixed counting of Uhrig flights for mission 9th addon mission
+* Fixed counting of Uhrig flights for 9th addon mission
-* Fixed game moving flights automatically that are already locked
+* Fixed game shifting flights on its own even if they are already locked
-    * Could previously cause double-booking of flights
+    * Could previously cause double-booking of flights (income and cost booked twice)
 * Fixed crash in plane designer when attaching enginges to left side of tail

 AI: